joeygibson/lolclojure/README.md

 # lolclojure

 A trip through the Land of Lisp... with Clojure.
-I decided to work through Conrad Barski's book [http://landoflisp.com/](Land of Lisp), but write all the code in Clojure instead of CL.
+I decided to work through Conrad Barski's book [Land of Lisp](http://landoflisp.com), but write all the code in Clojure instead of CL.

 ## License